clarkep/cpick/README.md

      $ quickpick

 The central square shows a 2d slice of the RGB color space, and the slider moves the slice in the third dimension.

 Click on the buttons in the bottom left to rotate dimensions, and click anywhere on the central square to select a color.
+You can also modify the current color by dragging a number label, or by selecting one and typing a new value.
-If using an output file, the selected color will be automatically written to the specified byte offset.
+If using an output file, the selected color will be automatically written to the output file at the specified byte offset.

 Building
 --------